sohomghosh/company_clustering/_README_first.txt

 https://github.com/sohomghosh/company_clustering

 Approach:-
 Entity Recognition & Text Clustering are one of the challenging tasks in Text Analytics.
 In this repository, I am presenting few codes to deal with such challenges.
 The objective is to cluster companies based on their names.
 In order to do so two approaches are being used :- 1> Clustering based on Common subsequence of characters 2> Converting names of companies to character vectors (features).
-Clustering is done based on correlation between these vectors.
+Clustering is done based on cosine similarity between these vectors.
 Firstly, as a pre-processing step the special characters and blank spaces have been removed using regular expressions.
 	Method-1:
 		Clustering based on common sequence of characters.
 Each of the names of the companies in the test set is compared with all the names of the companies
 	Method-2:
-		Clustering based on correlation of feature vectors.
+		Clustering based on cosine similarity of feature vectors.
 Here, a feature set has been constructed from the names of the companies.
 The features are the frequency of occurence of characters.
 	Challenges:
 		Setting a optimal threshold for deciding to call it a match in both the methods is an interesting task.
 The sample being less in size results in less overlapping between train & test data.
-		Higher values of threshold results in creation of many singleton clusters, whereas setting a low threshold (= 10, as done here in order to show case the probabilistic approach) results in different companies (like hcl services & akash services) getting clubbed together.
+		Higher values of threshold results in creation of many singleton clusters, whereas setting a low threshold (= 10, as done here in order to show case the probabilistic approach) results in different companies (like hcl technologies & akash technologies) getting clubbed together.

 References:-
 1) http://www.cs.umd.edu/~getoor/Tutorials/ER_VLDB2012.pdf